Q29vbA/aws-webapp-app/README.md

 This repo contains the python flask app code, dependencies, and the Dockerfile

-Using github actions pipeline, code goes through pylint, built and pushed to Amazon ECR
+Using github actions pipeline, code goes through pylint, built and pushed to dockerhub.

-Resulting image is referenced in the Helm chart located in the manifests repo and deployed to a k3s cluster managed by ArgoCD
+Resulting image tag is updated in the helm chart located in the manifests repo

 ## Usage